-The next step in the process was taking all of the information from the market analysis and public input process and develop facility component recommendations.
+The next step in the process was taking all of the information from the market analysis and public input process and develop program recommendations.
 As has already been mentioned a key factor in recommending components is the need for the facility to recover 100% of the operating cost and a portion of the debt service.
-This equates to facility components that will drive programs, but more importantly annual membership to the facility.
+The goal of 100% cost recovery equates to components that will drive programs, but more importantly annual membership to the facility.
 It is not uncommon for community recreation facilities to generate more than 60% of their revenue from memberships and daily admissions.

-B\K broke the facility into a free zone and a pay zone.
-The facility components included in the free zone were:
+BK broke the facility into a free zone and a pay zone.
+The components included in the free zone were: